Alprostadil is a medicine that men take for ED (erectile dysfunction). It’s only available by prescription.

 This drug makes the blood vessels expand.
 That boosts blood flow throughout the body, including the penis, so it helps men with ED have an erection.

 You can get alprostadil injected directly into the penis.
 Or you can use it as suppository, placing it into the opening at the tip of the penis.

-If you receive the injection-form, alprostadil is sold under the brand names Caverject, Edex, and Prostin VR.
-Suppository-form of alprostadil is sold under the brand name MUSE (Medicated Urethral System for Erection).
+Injectable alprostadil is sold under the brand names Caverject, Edex, and Prostin VR.
+The suppository form is called “MUSE” (which stands for Medicated Urethral System for Erection).

 Alprostadil should only be used in men with erectile dysfunction.
-If this drug is not used properly, permanent damage to the penis can occur.
+If it’s not used properly, it can permanently damage the penis.

 How Quickly Will Alprostadil Work?

 It usually starts to work in about 5 to 20 minutes.
 Wait 10-30 minutes before you have sex.
 Your erection should last for about an hour and may continue after you ejaculate.

 Don’t use it more than three times a week.
 Wait at least 24 hours between each use.